Mach1Studios/m1-panner/README.md

  	- Streaming External Processing: `STREAMING_PANNER_PLUGIN`: This is the preprocessor definition needed to activate this mode

 ## Compiler Options

+**It is recommended to compile production plugins via CMake style, all example commands will be supplied at the bottom of this section**

 **WARNING: When changing the compiler options make sure to clean the build folder**